Program / Workshops

 (Seating is LIMITED, selection made during registration, lunch provided by conference.)

-Moderators: Jorge Cerda and Raj Basu
+Moderators: Jorge Cerda and Samira Bell

 OPTIONAL INDUSTRY LUNCH SYMPOSIA(Non-CME)

-I1 Click Here for Details
+I1 TBD Click Here for Details

-I2 Click Here for Details
+I2 TBD Click Here for Details

 SIMULTANEOUS STANDARD WORKSHOPS – (CME Available)